 - Housing in a dormitory, such as HouseInn www.residenciaestudiantes-madrid.es, Palacio de Barradas www.palaciodebarradas.com., Estuhome www.estuhome.com

 - Purchase a bus pass and a mobile card for your phone.

 - Put on some comfortable shoes and be patient, you will not find your ideal apartment the first day.

 - Before signing a contract, check what expenses are included (heating, water, telephone, electricity, community, etc.).
 Normally the community and heating costs are included, the cost of electricity, telephone and water will be paid by the renter.

-- Always see the house before renting it, sign a lease that describes the conditions, if you can attach pictures to the contract, the better.
+- Always see the house before renting it or rent it through an agency, sign a lease that describes the conditions, if you can attach pictures to the contract, the better.

 - You can ask for a bank guarantee or deposit, we recommend that you give a deposit of one month and provided with a receipt.

 - Signing a contract, and if you want, before you sign it, bring it to the office of International Affairs for review.

 At the University we are not responsible for your accommodation or problems that may arise in your search or your stay, however we would like to help you in all about your housing, so we recommend you that if you have any question about contracts, deposit, transports, wifi at home, bank account, hospitals, etc.; do not hesitate to contact CityLifeMadrid, they would be very grateful to help you in everything.